neo4j-partners/virtual-graph-dbx/README.md

   Provisioning alone took 31 to 44s across runs.
 - On a session conflict, the demo retries the projection once under a new name.
 Aura reports a conflict as a missing session or an existing graph mapping.
 Other projection errors stop the run with a nonzero exit.
+After any projection failure, the demo first tries to drop the graph.
 - Streamed `nodeId`s are GDS-internal IDs, not `account_id`s.
 The formula `account_id = (nodeId & (2^50 - 1)) >> 1` decodes them.
 The demo prints the decoded
   `account_id` next to each `nodeId` and score.
 See [`gds-guide.md`](gds-guide.md).